unahouExosite/docs/murano/get-started/products/pythonsim/README.md

 1. In your browser, navigate to the Murano [Product tab](http://exosite.io/business/products).

-2. To add a Product, click "New Product."
+2. To add a Product, click "NEW PRODUCT."

   ![image alt text](pythonsim_0.png)